yankaili2006/primihub-platform/primihub-service/README.md

 ---

-**Note**: This is a management platform service for Primihub.
-For the complete Primihub ecosystem, ensure you have the core Primihub nodes and other components properly configured and running.
+**Note**: This is a management platform service for PrimiHub.
+For the complete PrimiHub ecosystem, ensure you have the core PrimiHub nodes and other components properly configured and running.